 A Pareto Distribution is observed when the Pareto Principle holds.
 The Pareto Principle (or “20-80 rule” or “Law of the Vital Few”) states that, for many events, roughly 80% of the effects come from 20% of the causes.
 In short, a Pareto Chart is a root cause identifier chart that may illustrate the existence of a Pareto distribution within your data.

 Example of Pareto Chart In Excel

 As an example, the Pareto Diagram or Pareto Chart above shows that 80% of the customer complaints ensue from only 20% of the products.

-To help identify the most important causes (“Vital Few”) from a mass of insignificant data points (“Trivial Many”), you might create a cut-off line is sometimes drawn in a Pareto Chart.
-With a perfect Pareto Distribution, the target line is set to 80%.
-In real life, the value can be adjusted to make a relevant separation between the most important causes (“Vital Few”) from the least important ones (“Trivial Many”) as the frontier between the two can be different to 80%.
+To help identify the most important causes (“Vital Few”) from a mass of insignificant data points (“Trivial Many”), you might create a cut-off line on your Pareto chart: this line is ‘Target Line.”
+The target line is 80% when assuming a perfect Pareto Distribution.
+In real life, the target value is adjusted to make a relevant separation between the most important causes (“Vital Few”) from the least important ones (“Trivial Many”) as the frontier between the two can be different to 80%.

 On the contrary, if the data set has many “causes or drivers,” then crunching the data with a direct Pareto Analysis (table) in a sheet is more appropriate.
 Indeed, a Pareto Chart with too many data points will be scattered and not yield clear, visualizable, and actionable insights.